How to drain a combi boiler

 There are several reasons that you will need to drain off your home’s combi boiler heating system.

 It could be something like you’re leaving your property for a longer period, and you don’t want to get your pipes to freeze.

-	Another thing, you might want to repair, alter your pipework or radiators and want to avoid flooding your property while continuing the process.
+Another thing, you might want to repair, or alter your pipework or radiators, and want to avoid flooding your property while continuing the process.